Dentistry

 They are small, open sores that form when a part of the soft lining inside your mouth or tongue breaks down.
 They most often appear on the inner cheeks, lips, tongue, or near the gums.

 Ulcers are not contagious.
-They are different from cold sores, which typically happen around the outside lip, and are viral and contagious.
+They are distinct from cold sores, which typically occur around the mouth, are viral, and are contagious.

 Ulcers take from two to three weeks to heal on their own.